Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 Bryce and Colleen McKay have served in Australia, the UK, the USA with Operation Mobilisation (OM) and are currently serving in Japan where Bryce is the International Marketing Solutions Director.
 Bryce also serves on the Technical Support Team at the Christian Academy in Japan, a vibrant missions school that is equipping students to serve Japan and the world for Christ.

 Shinto and Buddhism are the main religions in Japan, with less than 2% of the population claiming to be Christian.
-Bryce and Colleen are passionate about connecting with and discipling Japanese people and communities who have never heard of God’s love or who don’t have the opportunity to fellowship in a mature and active Christian community.
+Bryce and Colleen are passionate about connecting with and discipling Japanese people and communities who haven’t heard of God’s love or who don’t have the opportunity to fellowship in a mature and active Christian community.

 McKay Family serving in Japan with OM